ThomasBakaysaJr/dockerized-rce-simulation/README.md

 This attack lab showcases the danger of using insecure libraries for deserializing data from an inherently untrusted source.
 A library such as the python pickle should never be used to transport data from outside the trust boundary.

-Doing so opens critical components to malicous actors, this example shows the danger of **Remote Code Execution**, allowing an attacker to run abitrary code on the box.
+Doing so opens critical components to malicious actors, this example shows the danger of **Remote Code Execution**, allowing an attacker to run arbitrary code on the box.

-In the example we created a file, in a real world scenario (and depending on the permissions granted to the server), an attacker could wipe out the entire machine.
+In the example we created a file.
+In a real world scenario (and depending on the permissions granted to the server), an attacker could wipe out the entire machine.

 ## Mitigation

-The solution is to not use serialize data using inherently insecure protocols.
-Moving away from the python pickle library to JSON is a solid first step.
+The solution is to not use serialized data using inherently insecure protocols.
+Moving from the python pickle library to JSON is a solid first step.

-The inherent vulnerability in this set-up however, blindly trusting sources outside of the trust boundary, is a security flaw that is not solved by switching from an insecure serialziation method to a secure one.
+The inherent vulnerability in this set-up however, blindly trusting sources outside of the trust boundary, is a security flaw that is not solved by switching from an insecure serialization method to a secure one.
 It exchanges one vulnerability for another.

-# Example 2: Privelege Escalation
+# Example 2: Privilege Escalation

 In this set-up, we have moved away from using the python pickle to completely using json for the Authorization Token.
 However, we are still blindly trusting the client without verifying any of the information they are sending us.